- Games, Toys, and Hobbies

 Royal Worcester Porcelain

 Did you know it was first produced in an old mansion?
 "The Warmstry House" which was leased, and adapted to the purpose of a pottery factory."

 Actual partners had little to no experience in the skill of producing porcelain.
-Historical document show the names of two gentlemen that did hold to secret to making fine porcelain.
+The historical document shows the names of two gentlemen that did hold to the secret to making fine porcelain.
 It is felt that R. Podmore, and J. Lyes where the skilled workmen that were hired away from other pottery companies, and with them brought the secret to making the very formulas to make fine porcelain.
-Both men were promised in the shape of occasional gratuities and small percentages of profits , to ensure their loyalty.
+Both men were promised in the shape of occasional gratuities and small percentages of profits, to ensure their loyalty.

 While the company aimed to make attractive china, they also recognized a need to produce china that would hold up to everyday use.
 Many of the days most popular companies, such as Chelsea or Bow were turning out china that was well liked, mostly due to its beautiful design and frail fine porcelain.
-Worcester strives to make china not only attractive in its design, but worthy of everyday use.
-The finer porcelain mixture did not stand up to water temperature changes, and would very easily crack with temperature change .At the same time the Chinese were producing very fine porcelain that held up well to changing temperatures, and were very durable, yet fine and had good design.
+Worcester strives to make China not only attractive in its design but worthy of everyday use.
+The finer porcelain mixture did not stand up to water temperature changes, and would very easily crack with temperature change.At the same time, the Chinese were producing very fine porcelain that held up well to changing temperatures, and were very durable, yet fine and had a good design.
 Worcester began producing china with a denser, heavier bodied porcelain.

 1876 - 1891 Hallmark